cyruz-git/cyruz-git.github.io/_pages/resume.md

 January 2012 - Present
 : *IT Officer* at Costa Crociere S.p.A.
 : + Administration and management of all the onboard ICT facilities.
-  + Issues analysis and management on the onboard network and system infrastructures.
+  + Issues analysis and management on ship's network and system infrastructures.
+  + Delivering all onboard IT services to the ship's users.
   + Management of GMDSS and generic communication devices and C-Band/Ku-Band satellite links.
+  + Responsible for the onboard IT warehouse.
   + Development, deployment and maintenance of a full fledged solution for UDP message broadcasting on the ship network.
   + Implementation of various integration and automation solutions for daily routine activities.